VaidyaHarshal/mental-health-progress-tracker/README.md

 - **Material-UI:** React components for faster and easier web development.
 - **Socket.IO:** Real-time, bidirectional, and event-based communication.
 - **Axios:** Promise-based HTTP client for the browser and Node.js.
+- **Express.js:** Fast, unopinionated, minimalist web framework for Node.js.
 - **Chart.js:** JavaScript library for creating dynamic and interactive charts.
+- **SQLite3:** Lightweight, disk-based database, ideal for small to medium-sized applications.
+- **Firebase:** Platform developed by Google for creating mobile and web applications, used for authentication.

 ## Installation